Jul 22, 2022

 PAT: Sons were not interested.

-KAI WOO: Yeah, neither of us really want to do it.
+KAI WU: So yeah.
+Neither of us want—really wanted to do it.

 PAT: That's Kai.

-DENNIS WOO: Because touching people's foot, it sounds kind of disgusting, right?
+DENNIS: Because touching people's foot is some kind of disgusting, right?

-KAI WOO: You know, there's always a hairy guy or, like, some girl with, like, busted toes.
+KAI WU: You know there's always a hairy guy, or like some girl with, like, busted toes.

-DENNIS WOO: Disgusting and annoying, plus it's 24 hours, seven days a week.
+DENNIS: Disgusting and annoying.
+Facing his father for twenty-four hours, seven days a week.

-KAI WOO: Yeah, a little more than I can take.
-Like, I love my dad.
+KAI WU: Yeah, a little more than I can take.
+Like, I love my dad. [laughs]

-DENNIS WOO: But you just don't want to follow your dad's footsteps.
+DENNIS: But you just don't want to follow your dad's footstep.

 PAT: But their dad says, "Get over it.
 This is about family."